sugoidevnet/sugoidevnet/README.md

 *"Sugoi" (凄い)* is a Japanese word that means "Amazing".

 What is so amazing?
-The code I share here is!
+The code shared here is.

-## Find useful HTML elements and templates

-You can choose from the different HTML elements and blocks to add to your site, or use a full HTML template to start a new website.

-The code shared here is also an amazing resource to learn and practice new web development skills by reading, modifying and playing around with it.